 Cragside, Rothbury, Morpeth, Northumberland, NE65 7PX

-A traditional conversion of Victorian workers cottages in the centre of the National Trust Cragside Estate with fabulous views overlooking the lake and surrounding hills.
+A traditional conversion of Victorian workers’ cottages in the centre of the National Trust Cragside Estate with fabulous views overlooking the lake.

-Cragside bunkhouse sleeps 16 in 4 rooms with a well equipped self-catering kitchen, making it the perfect base for families or other groups wanting to explore this stunning part of the UK Located in the heart of Northumberland within an hours’ drive of the coast, the Cheviots and Hadrian’s Wall.
+Cragside bunkhouse sleeps 16 in 5 rooms with a well equipped self-catering kitchen, making it the perfect base for families or other groups wanting to explore this stunning part of the UK.
+Located in the heart of Northumberland, an hour’s drive to the coast, the Cheviots and Hadrian’s Wall.